vidhyashalini/Text_Analyzer/README.md

 🚀 How to Use
 1️⃣ Clone the Repository
-bash
-Copy
-Edit
 git clone https://github.com/your-username/Text-Analyzer.git
 cd Text-Analyzer
 2️⃣ Run the Script
 Make sure you have Python installed (version 3.x recommended).
-Run the script using:
+Run the script using: python Text_Analyzer.py

-bash
-Copy
-Edit
-python Text_Analyzer.py
 3️⃣ Enter Text for Analysis
 When prompted, enter a text or sentence, and the script will display analysis results.

 📸 Example Output
-plaintext
-Copy
-Edit

 Enter a text for analysis: madam
 Text Analysis Results:
 ---------------------
 Total Characters: 5